Crohn's disease where the stomach hurts. Crohn's disease - symptoms, diagnosis and treatment at home. Get treatment in Korea, Israel, Germany, USA

 • Foci of suppuration (abscesses)

-• complications have arisen;
+• complications arose;

-• disability due to pathology;
+• loss of ability to work due to pathology;

 Diagnostics